BSDExabio/OpenMDlr-amber/README.md

 # OpenFold-amber

 A set of scripts using open source softwares that can convert an amino acid sequence into a folded 3D structure using simplistic simulated annealing molecular dynamics simulations and user-defined distance and torsion restraints.
 Mainly just a python wrapper script that calls AmberTools20 sander to run MD simulations.
+Scales from using a single CPU thread to a full HPC node.

 ### Pre-Reqs:
 1. [Python3](https://www.python.org) <br/>
-Required non-standard packages: MDAnalysis (version 1.0.0)
+Required non-standard packages: MDAnalysis (version 1.0.0), Joblib (version 1.0.1), Biopython (installed with MDAnalysis)

 2. [AmberTools20](http://ambermd.org/GetAmber.php) <br/>